Corporate Governance Guidelines

 Directors are reimbursed by Thomson Reuters for reasonable travel and out-of-pocket expenses incurred in connection with their duties as directors.
 The Corporate Governance Committee periodically reviews expenses submitted for reimbursement.

 The Board believes that meaningful share ownership by directors and senior executive officers is in the best interest of Thomson Reuters because it further aligns the interests of directors and senior executive officers with those of its shareholders.

-Directors are encouraged to hold common shares of the Corporation and/or deferred share units having a value equal to at least three times the amount of the annual directors’ retainer by the later of (i) five years from the date of their initial election or appointment to the Board and (ii) January 1, 2017.
+Non-management directors are required to hold common shares of the Corporation and/or deferred share units having a value equal to at least three times the amount of the annual directors’ retainer within five years from the date of their initial election or appointment to the Board.